 - 1. Not be directly connected to the drainage system. - 2.
-Discharge through an air gap. located in the same room as the water heater. - 3.
+Discharge through an air gap. located in the same room as the water heater.
+Leave as code reads. - 3.
 Not be smaller than the diameter of the outlet of the valve served and shall discharge full size to the air gap. - 4.
 Serve a single relief device and shall not connect to piping serving any other relief device or equipment.